a-vandam/walmart-backend-palindrome-test/README.md

     * MongoDB Client for connection to the DB.
     * Docker + DockerCompose + make commands.

-The main idea was to provide a RESTAPI that consumes the provided DB , using Solid, Hex Arch, Clean Code concepts and TDD.
+The main idea was to provide a RESTAPI that consumes the provided DB , using Solid, Clean Code concepts and TDD.
 Case definitions can be found below.
 The layer separations are done resembling the ports+adapters architectural pattern.
 They follow this criteria:
     - Application layer:
         - Adapters implementations, both inbound (inhttp package) and outbound (mongo db adapter and it's mongoclient which embeds).